The Joint Controllers are:

 List of Subjects to whom the data may be communicated.

 The personal data may be known, related to tasks performed, by Controller employees, including internees, temporary workers, consultants, all specifically authorised, instructed and appointed as processors.

 Lastly, no data coming from the web services are circulated.

 When needed to perform the purposes mentioned, the data of the data subject could be transferred abroad, to non-EU Countries/organisations that guarantee a personal data protection level deemed suitable by the European Commission with a decision; or, in any case, based on other suitable guarantees, for example the Standard Contractual Clauses adopted by the European Commission.
-A copy of any data transferred abroad and the list of the non-EU Countries/organisations to which the data has been transferred can be obtained from the Controller by submitting a specific request by ordinary mail sent to the registered office of the Controller or by e-mail sent to email@example.com.
+A copy of any data transferred abroad and the list of the non-EU Countries/organisations to which the data has been transferred can be obtained from the Joint Controllers by submitting a specific request by ordinary mail sent to the registered office of the Joint Controllers or by e-mail sent to email@example.com.